sp-sandeshpokhrel/aleojs-record-issue/README.md

 aleojs-cli-dev compile
 ```

-Before running test ensure that devnet is running.
+Before running test ensure that aleo devnet is running.
+And ensure that you put privatekey with name `ALEO_PRIVATE_KEY_TESTNET3` in .env file.

 This test shows how the issue is happening in the aleo.
 Run the token.test.ts file:

 ```bash